If you’re a high school student, you know that choosing a college can be stressful and pose some very important questions like:

 If you’re gravitating towards a certain college, but still undecided, schedule another visit!
 Spending more time on a campus allows you to gain a deeper understanding of what college life will be like there.
 This will give you a chance ask more thoughtful questions on topics your tour guide may have glossed over during your first visit.
 If you do decide to go again, here are some highly-recommended to-do’s:

-Don't forget to have fun!
-Remember, going on a college visit doesn't mean you have to commit to that particular college.
+Don’t forget to have fun!
+Remember, going on a college visit doesn’t mean you have to commit to that particular college.
 Look at it as an opportunity to learn, compare, and explore.
-You can even test how much you've gotten out of your visit by downloading our College Visit Checklist Game.
-Print and take this checklist with you measure how much you got out of your visit.
+You can even test how much you’ve gotten out of your visit by downloading our College Visit Checklist Game.
+Print and take this checklist with you to measure how much you got out of your visit.
 Good luck!